patriciarrs/Frontend-Mentor-Blog-Preview-Card/README.md

 }
 ```

-Setting the html font-size to 62.5%; translates the base font size to 10px if the browser's default font size is 16px (which it usually is).
-This makes it easier to calculate rem values, as 1rem will equal 10px.
+Setting the `html` `font-size` to 62.5% translates the base `font-size` to 10px if the browser's default font size is 16px (which it usually is).
+This makes it easier to calculate `rem` values, as 1 rem will equal 10px.

 #### clamp() CSS function